primer/presentations/docs/keynote-instructions.md

 # Keynote instructions

+Currently the main

 ## Footer variables

 > Control all Footer Variables within the Master slides.

 The footer elements can be updated globally within your presentation in a matter of seconds!
-Just click the Variables slide within the Master Slides and change the Username, Presentation Name, and Presentation Note to your information, and everything will update in real time.
-Magic! 🧙🏽‍♂️
+Just click the `Variables` slide within the Master Slides and change the `Username`, `Presentation Name`, and `Presentation Note` to your information, and everything will update in real time.
+Magic! 🧙🏽‍🔮

+For more detailed instructions, see below.

 ### Editing master slides